eokuwwy/open-midi-rtc-schema/tools/schema-tools/README.md

    <br>

-   The CSV generation tasks above take the following arguments (in the order specified):
+   The spec generation tasks above take the following arguments (in the order specified):

    ```
    Input filename (required)